 Go No Go Goshka Macuga

-The rocket launch, in sculptural visual language, represents the take off of a new post-Covid era.
-The juxtaposition of the start and end of a transformative period in history.
+This rocket launch, in sculptural visual language, represents the take-off of a new post-Covid era.
+The symbolic start and end of a transformative period in history.

 The Jewellery Tree Nicole Eisenman

 Size aside, this is no ordinary jewellery tree.
 The trinkets adorning its arms appear worthless, ephemeral and out of place but it’s up to the viewer to ponder the unseen value and hidden memories.